Lossless transformation of data models in Pimcore

 Objektbaustein-Definition in Pimcore ändern

-Then map the raw data fields to the object fields to enable object import: drag and drop the raw data field path to the object fields for the object path and the field key to the object key:
+You then assign the raw data fields to the object fields to enable the object import: using drag and drop, the raw data field path is assigned to the object fields for the object path and the field key is assigned to the object key:

 Änderung Datenmodell in Pimcore: Rohdatenfeldern den Objektfeldern zuordnen

 Both fields are key fields in this case.
-So objects are searched for where both the path and the key match the raw data value.
+The system searches for objects for which both the path and the key match the raw data value.

 Verlustfreie Transformation von Datenmodellen in Pimcore

-For this purpose, a callback function can be stored in the field assignment.
-In it you can access the raw data and the existing object data.
-In the case of object modules with Quantity Value fields, such a callback function for the width field in the object module chair looks like this:
+A callback function can be stored in the field assignment for this purpose.
+This allows you to access the raw data and the existing object data.
+In the case of object modules with quantity value fields, such a callback function for the width field in the chair object module looks like this:

-In this example, the callback function is JavaScript code.
-However, it is also possible to use PHP code.
-All Pimcore data types can be accessed via the callback functions, i.e. also relations, relations with metadata, field collections, etc.
+In this example, the callback function is stored as JavaScript code.
+However, it is also possible to store PHP code.
+All Pimcore data types can be accessed via the callback functions, including relations, relations with metadata, field collections, etc.

-The BB Ultima Import Bundle thus allows you to adapt your data model to changed requirements and Pimcore developments without data loss.
+The BB Ultima Import Bundle therefore allows you to adapt your data model to changing requirements and further Pimcore developments without data loss.

 Do you need help with data model changes or imports from external sources?
-We will be happy to answer your questions and support you during the implementation.
+We will be happy to answer your questions and support you with the implementation.

 About the Author

-As Executive Director of Blackbit digital Commerce GmbH, Stefano Viani manages all areas of the agency across its offices located in Göttingen, Hamburg, Berlin and Kiew.
-He is passionate about developing marketing strategies and implementing them as concrete measures.
+As Executive Director of Blackbit digital Commerce GmbH, Stefano Viani manages all areas of the agency in the offices in Göttingen, Hamburg, Berlin and Kiev.
+His passion is the development of marketing strategies and their implementation in concrete measures.

-In his spare time, Stefano rides his motorcycle or works out in the gym.
+In his free time, Stefano is passionate about riding his motorbike or working out in the gym.